-2. Provide a description of the relationship that will exist between the charter school employees and the nonprofit board.
+2. Provide a description of the relationship that will exist between the charter school employees and the school's board of directors.

+The Board:

-The Board: Oversees legal compliance with NCDPI and NC laws and statutes Drafts policies (with review by legal counsel) Makes recommendations to the Lead Administrator regarding grievances which have been brought to the Board per the grievance procedures Makes recommendations for hiring and firing per review of Lead Administrator slate Holds monthly Board meetings at which any staff member may be heard during the open comment period.
+Oversees legal compliance with NCDPI and NC laws and statutes Drafts policies (with review by legal counsel) Makes recommendations to the Lead Administrator regarding grievances which have been brought to the Board per the grievance procedures Makes recommendations for hiring and firing per review of Lead Administrator slate

+Holds monthly Board meetings at which any staff member may be heard during the open comment period.